The Washington Times: General controversies

 In a 1997 column in The Washington Times, Frank Gaffney falsely alleged that a seismic incident in Russia was a nuclear detonation at that nation's Novaya Zemlya test site, which would have meant that Russia had violated the Comprehensive Test Ban Treaty (CTB).
 Subsequent scientific analysis of the Novaya Zemlya event showed that it was a routine earthquake.
 Reporting on the allegation, the Bulletin of the Atomic Scientists observed that following its publication: "fax machines around Washington, D.C. and across the country poured out pages detailing Russian duplicity.
 They came from Frank Gaffney."
-The Bulletin also noted that during the first four months of 1997, Gaffney had "issued more than 25 screeds" against the CTB.